kirenz/feature-engineering/docs/permutation-feature-importance.md

 (section-permutation-feature-importance)=
 # Permutation feature importance

-*The following content is based on tutorials provided by scikit-learn developers.*
+*The following content is based on tutorials provided by the scikit-learn developers.*

 Permutation feature importance overcomes limitations of the impurity-based feature importance ([scikit-learn developers](https://scikit-learn.org/stable/auto_examples/ensemble/plot_forest_importances.html)):
   - they do not have a bias toward high-cardinality features